slimkit/plus/readme.md

 ## License

-The ThinkSNS+ is open-sourced software licensed under the [Apache 2.0 license](LICENSE).
+The ThinkSNS Plus is open-sourced software licensed under the [Apache 2.0 license](LICENSE).